robstave/angular2-training/session-five/page2.md

 The first is a simple page that gets data from a remote server and the second is a look ahead text box.

+This tutorial assumes you know a little about http headers.

 ## Http module in NG2

 The [Http](https://angular.io/docs/ts/latest/guide/server-communication.html) code in Angular is now split out to a separate module and needs to be imported into your application.
 It is no longer a part of the core.